payabli/examples/README.md

 # Payabli Example Apps

-This repo contains example apps written by Payabli that demonstrate how to utilize Payabli's APIs. \
+This repository contains official example applications that demonstrate various implementations and use cases of Payabli's APIs.

-Check out the subfolders for more information on each example app.
+These example apps are designed to showcase best practices and common integration patterns.
+Each example application is self-contained within its own directory and includes detailed documentation on setup and usage.

+This repo is an ongoing project, so check back often for new example apps.

+## Example apps

+- [Boarding Application](https://github.com/payabli/examples/tree/main/boarding): An example implementation of an API-driven Payabli boarding application